EkkoG/DeclarativeUIKit/README.md

 Also work perfectly with Autolayout or it's API wrapper like SnapKit, no limit when apply layout constraint in resulutBuilder.

-When something DeclarativeUIKit can't do, you can use do it imperative way, likt normal UIKit usage, it's ok.
+When something DeclarativeUIKit can't do, you can do it imperative way, like normal UIKit usage, it's ok.

 ## Usage